vanshita1212/ISS_2021101102_assign1/README.txt

 Q.4    command to compile:  ./4.sh
-       Please enter comma-seprated numbers after entering the above command and press enter to display sorted comma-separated numbers on terminal.
+       Please enter comma-separated numbers after entering the above command and press enter to display sorted(ascending order) comma-separated numbers on terminal.
-       ->Used "," as delimiter in input data (integers separated by commas) ->Shell script will display output also in space separated integers format.
+       ->Used "," as delimiter in input data (integers separated by commas) ->Shell script will display output in space separated integers format as well.

 Q.5    command to compile:  ./5.sh
+        Please provide any String as input after running the above command and press Enter.
        ->Used a loop to perform some operation on each character of input string, for displaying required output for all three parts.